 Thomas Harsch, has joined Polymath Ventures as a Business Designer after working as an Entrepreneur in Residence for several Berlin -and Barcelona- based tech companies.
-He is currently KIDU’s interim COO with the new Jardínes project, and has recently launched Startup Notes a podcast blog targeted at aspiring entrepreneurs, sharing practical tips from Europe’s most accomplished entrepreneurs and investors on how to successfully start a company.
+He is currently Elenas‘ Co-Founder and CEO and has also launched Startup Notes, a podcast blog targeted at aspiring entrepreneurs, sharing practical tips from Europe’s most accomplished entrepreneurs and investors on how to successfully start a company.

-From his entrepreneurial experience, he has shared with us the reading that have inspired him.
+From his entrepreneurial experience, he has shared with us readings that have inspired him.
 “Reading is one of the most powerful tools for life-long learning.
 I wanted to share a list of books, articles and other online resources that I’ve found very insightful and that changed my thinking.

 - Sapiens – A short history of humankind (Yuval Noah Harari): One of the best books I ever read.
 Goes over the last 70,000 years of human history and explains how culture, language, money, etc. developed